 Since I posted this article I have had a number of readers request me to add Swiss Navy to the list.
 I decided to give it a try for myself and I can easily understand why this lube has such a great reputation.
 It is a heavy duty, ultra slick and water based, yet gives all the slippery fun plus a little more.
 If you are going the extra mile, or the extra hour in the bedroom this will definitely keep up to pace.
 Not to mention it is very inexpensive at only $30 for 32 ounces for the largest size.

-Though Maximus is technically a silicone water based hybrid and not a strictly “anal lube”, I have it listed here because it is one of the thickest and long-lasting lubes you will find: Period.
+I have Maximus listed here because it is one of the thickest and long-lasting lubes you will find: Period.
 Its consistency, and longevity and overall quality make it ideal for anal sex.
 I am not exaggerating when I say that a little bit of this stuff goes a long way.
 The best part is that it is very, very slippery, but just as easy to clean up as any other water based lube.
 I still use Maximus today and it is definitely money very well spent.

 ID is famous because it is the first ever water based lube to meet pharmaceutical quality and performance standards.
 The nice thing about ID is that it comes in generous bottles that are relatively cheap.
 I keep this as a backup, because I can use as much of this stuff as I want.
 The best part is that it is very cheap ($10 for 10oz.) so won’t make a dent in your wallet.
 ID was not designed as an anal lube, so I mainly use it in combination with another favorite lube.
 For those on a budget, take a look.

 This category of lubes is last on the list because if you plan on practicing safer-sex (i.e. using condoms) then you should stay far, far away from oil lubes.
 As the name states, these are lubricants made from an oil base.
 This can include things like baby oil, Vaseline, Crisco or other oils.